-- Treat your child according to his or her age, not size.
-If you expect a 6-year-old to clean up his or her room, don't make an exception simply because your child is small.
+- Treat your child according to his or her age and developmental level, and not size.
+For example, a 2-year-old should not still be using a bottle, even if he or she is the size of a 1-year-old.
+And, if you expect a 6-year-old to clean up his or her room, don't make an exception simply because your child is small.

 - Adapt to your child's limitations.
-Something as simple as a light switch extender can give a short-statured child a sense of independence around the house.
+Something as simple as a light switch extender and a well-placed step stool can give a short-statured child a sense of independence around the house.

 - Present your child's condition — both to your child and to others — as a difference rather than a hindrance.
 Your attitude and expectations can have a significant influence on your child's self-esteem.

-- Learn to deal with people's reactions, whether it's simple curiosity or outright ignorance, without anger.
+- Learn to outwardly deal with people's reactions, whether it's simple curiosity or outright ignorance, without anger.
 Address questions or comments as directly as possible, then take a moment to point out something special about your child.
-If your child is with you, this approach shows that you notice all the other qualities that make him or her unique.
-It will also help prepare your child for dealing with these situations when you're not there.
+If your child is with you, this approach shows that you notice all the other qualities that make him or her unique and, importantly, that his or her dwarfism doesn't cause you any anger.
+It also helps prepare your child for dealing with these situations when you're not there.

 - If your child is teased at school, don't overlook it.
 Talk to teachers and administrators to make sure your child is getting the support he or she needs.

 - Encourage your child to find a hobby or activity to enjoy.
-If sports aren't going to be your child's forte, then maybe music, art, computers, writing, or photography will be.
+If sports aren't going to be your child's thing, then maybe music, art, computers, writing, or photography will be.